Biodiesel in the United States

 Biodiesel is commercially available in most oilseed-producing states in the United States.
-As of 2005, it is more expensive than petroleum-diesel, though it is still commonly produced in relatively small quantities (in comparison to petroleum products and ethanol fuel).
+As of 2023, it is less expensive than petroleum-diesel, though it is still commonly produced in relatively small quantities (in comparison to petroleum products and ethanol fuel).

 The total U.S. production capacity for biodiesel reached 2.24 e9USgal/a in 2007, although poor market conditions held 2007 production to about 450 e6USgal, according to the National Biodiesel Board (NBB).